-In terms of geography, an overwhelming majority of Vietnam IT talent pool is located in prominent cities of Vietnam, especially Hanoi (34.7%) and Hochiminh City (55.3%).
-These, alongside the emerging city of Danang, are the two centers of business in Vietnam and the most sought-out-for destinations of foreign investors thanks to their stable social and political conditions.
-Therefore, companies looking for IT outsourcing in Vietnam can easily get access to the best talents of the country.
+In terms of geography, an overwhelming majority of Vietnam’s IT talent pool is located in prominent cities of Vietnam, especially Hanoi (34.7%) and Hochiminh City (55.3%).
+These, alongside the emerging city of Danang, are the two centers of business in Vietnam and the most sought-out-for destinations for foreign investors thanks to their stable social and political conditions.
+Therefore, companies looking for IT outsourcing in Vietnam can easily get access to the best talents in the country.

 CMC Global is proud to have our footprints in all these cities with the continuous establishment of offices in HCMC and Danang last year.
 With the two new branches, we are determined to deploy our imperative strategy of expanding and becoming a leading IT service provider in the region.

-The IT market in Vietnam benefits tremendously thanks to the focus in math and science of the country’s education policy and tradition.
-For long, STEM subjects have been held in high regard among Vietnamese families and young students are encouraged to excel in math and science by society.
+The IT market in Vietnam benefits tremendously thanks to the focus on math and science in the country’s education policy and tradition.
+For a long time, STEM subjects have been held in high regard among Vietnamese families, and young students are encouraged to excel in math and science by society.

 In the past, the language barrier used to be a great challenge for Vietnamese developers when working with foreign customers.
 Now, this is no longer the case as the language skills of Vietnamese IT talents are improving quickly, thanks to the emphasis of the Government on a second language for all Vietnamese students and the effort of developers themselves to study English to get a better job.